 Candidates who wish to bring such factors to the committee's attention may do so by including addenda and other documentation with their applications.

-Admission is for the Fall semester classes that begin in August.
+Admission is for fall semester classes, which begin in August.
 Applications are accepted beginning September 1 of the year before admission, with an application deadline of April 1 in the year of admission.
 Because the college has a rolling admissions process, applicants are encouraged to submit their applications as early as possible.
-There is currently no application fee.
+There is no application fee.

 For additional information, visit the College of Law Office of Admissions web site, which provides the office's e-mail address and other contact information, and see the Iowa Graduate Admissions web site.